-An inactive volunteer is a volunteer who is currently not assigned to a case, and is not fulfilling any other duties of a CASA volunteer (In-services, contact with supervisor, etc.).
-A volunteer may be inactive for a period of six months (see Leave of Absence Below).
+An inactive volunteer is a volunteer who is currently not assigned to a case and is not fulfilling any other duties of a Galveston CASA volunteer (in-services, contact with supervisor, etc.).
+A volunteer may be inactive for a period of up to 12 months (see Leave of Absence Below).